Brian Maienschein

-Brian Maienschein (born May 22, 1969) is an American attorney and politician currently serving in the California State Assembly, representing the 77th district, encompassing parts of northeastern San Diego since 2012.
-Prior to serving in the state assembly, he was a member of the San Diego City Council, and the city's first Commissioner on Homelessness.
-He is most known for his response to two wildfires in his district, the 2003 Cedar Fire and the 2007 Witch Creek Fire, as well as for the completion of California State Route 56 and the preservation from development of 10,000 acres in the San Pasqual Valley.
+Brian Maienschein (born May 22, 1969) is an American attorney and politician who served in the California State Assembly from 2012 to 2024, representing the 76th district, which encompasses parts of northeastern San Diego.
+Initially elected as a Republican, Maienschein switched to the Democratic Party in 2019, and was re-elected twice as a Democrat.
+Before serving in the state assembly, he was a member of the San Diego City Council, and the city's first Commissioner on Homelessness.

 Early life and education

 Maienschein graduated from the University of California, Santa Barbara in 1991 with a bachelor of arts degree in communications.
 He returned to San Diego to attend California Western School of Law.
 He clerked for Judge Norbert Ehrenfreud focusing on the mental health calendar in San Diego.
 Maienschein also teaches a course on Election Law at USD School of Law.

-Early career
+Career

 After passing the bar, Maienschein worked as a business attorney in private practice and became actively engaged with the community.
 Maienschein helped develop San Diego's Community Youth Court, bringing together community service agencies, schools, and law enforcement to provide intervention and help first-time juvenile offenders.
 Maienschein served as the Community Youth Court's Executive Director and received the District Attorney's Crime Victims' Rights Award in 1999.
 The program has since been transitioned into the San Diego Youth Commission.
 This program is made up of appointees aged 14 to 22 who meet to confer on issues relating to youth in San Diego County, and report their findings and recommendations to the Mayor.

 At age 29, Maienschein decided to run for San Diego City Council.
 In preparation for his campaign, Maienschein walked each precinct of District 5 twice, knocking on doors and engaging with constituents.